waldrain/waldrain.github.io/moniwonig.md

 - 2020-11-12 topped up rows 15 and 16 with pure ash tree == esche from waldrain, drying since january 2020, ca. 1 m3 each
 - 2021-02-11 rows 9 and 10 are almost used up by moni and a little bit by joerg, ca. 2 m3 for 4.3 months, from 2020-10-01 to 2021-02-11
 - 2021-02-11 5 packets of (0.7 m)^3 = ca. 5 &middot; 0.35 = ca. 1.75 m3 dry wood that i collected for joerg directly from dead trees in the wood, duerrstaender
+- 2021-02-15 felled a dead and dry fir tree duerrstaender trunk for joerg, 0.6 &middot; 0.6 &middot; 2.2 = 0.8 steher

 ## anbau am huenerbergweg 30